Quicklist: Types of Jade Plants

 Crassula Ovata Pink

-This is called the Chinese Jade Plant or the Pork Bush.
-Its decorative and structural succulent features make it a very popular houseplant, albeit one that is kept outside.
-It can grow up to 2 meters in height and can be controlled with proper trimming and shaping.
-It can withstand long drought and heat waves but doesn’t flower during cultivations.
-It is not a flowering plant at all, hence it doesn’t exhibit the white and pink flowers during winter unlike its relative species.
+This is called the Chinese Jade Plant or Pork Bush.
+Portulacaria Afra grows up to six feet in height and can be controlled with proper trimming and shaping.
+It can withstand long drought and heat waves but doesn’t flower.

 Portulacaria Afra Aurea